bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 82°
-- Breezy and Mostly Cloudy
+- Breezy and Overcast
-- 59% humidity
+- 60% humidity
 - 16 mph wind
-- 65% cloud cover
+- 89% cloud cover
 - 59 AQI 🟨
 - 0.16 inches of rain expected in the next 48 hours